 Task Action Add new elements Create new elements in the model as direct members of the Package or as child elements of those members.
 Delete elements You can filter out elements from the display by type or according to the value of various properties.
 However, if an element does not belong in the Package and model, you can delete it completely.
-Reorganize elements The Specification Manager reflects the sequence of elements in the Package as shown in the Project Browser .
-To put the elements in the Specification Manager in a different order, move them in the Project Browser.
+Reorganize elements The Specification Manager reflects the sequence of elements in the Package as shown in the Project Browser.
+To put the elements in the Specification Manager in a different order, either: • Move them in the Project Browser, then right-click on the Specification Manager and select the 'Reload View' menu option, or • Right-click on the element to move and select the 'Move Up' or 'Move Down' option, or • Click on the element and press Ctrl+Shift+Up arrow or Ctrl+Shift+Down arrow